cberardi4/Voter-Database/README.md

 - Main > Database Manager > Person

-*** currently working on the voter registration option right now, adding voter addresses and have to also add voter contact info

 ## To Create a new table:
 - main:
   - use the DatabaseManager manager object to the create function in the DB Manager class